edstott/ES-synth-starter/doc/LabPart2.md

 	Assign the current state to the previous state once decoding is complete so that it is ready to use as the previous state in the next iteration.

 	The result of the knob decode is a rotation variable that keeps track of the knob position.
-	Create this variable as a global variable so it can be accessed by other threads.
+	Add this variable to `sysState` so it can be accessed by other threads.
 	Add a printout of the variable to your display and check that you can count rotation of the knob.

-	You can protect access to this variable with `keyArrayMutex` since it will be accessed at the same time as `keyArray`.
+	Protect access to this variable with `sysState.mutex`.

 2. You will probably notice that the knob decode doesn’t work very well when you turn the knob quickly.
 	The problem is the key matrix isn’t scanned quickly enough to detect the transient states, when the inputs {B,A} are briefly at 01 or 10 between detents of the knob.